Are you thinking about joining Young Living as their distributor and you want to know whether it is a good company for you?

 It is a common thing with all MLM companies including Young Living.
 The majority of people just don’t make enough to pay the bills.

-We have seen that the structure looks like the pyramid and as you know, only people at the very top making money.
+We have seen that the structure looks like a pyramid and as you know, only people at the very top making money.

 With that being said, people at the bottom rarely make a profit and many of them lose money as well.